datasciencecampus/pprl_toolkit/README.md

 The two parts of the toolkit are:

 * a Python package for privacy-preserving record linkage with Bloom filters and hash embeddings, that can be used locally with no cloud set-up
-* Instructions, scripts and resources to run record linkage in a cloud-based secure enclave.
-This part of the toolkit requires you to set up a Google Cloud account with billing
+* instructions, scripts and resources to run record linkage in a cloud-based secure enclave.
+This part of the toolkit requires you to set up Google Cloud accounts with billing

 We're publishing the repo as a prototype and teaching tool.
 Please feel free to download, adapt and experiment with it in compliance with the open-source license.
 You can submit issues [here](https://github.com/datasciencecampus/pprl_toolkit/issues).
 However, as this is an experimental repo, the development team cannot commit to maintaining the repo or responding to issues.
 If you'd like to collaborate with us, to put these ideas into practice for the public good, please [get in touch](https://datasciencecampus.ons.gov.uk/contact/).